I spent years building this tiny home on wheels - and lived comfortably in it year-round for four years - but it’s time to set off on new adventures.

 Hinged bed frame lifts for easy storage access

-Hydraulic bed lift kit provided, but not installed
+Hydraulic bed lift kit included in the sale, but not yet installed

-2 x 4’ drawers on heavy industrial locking sliders tuck under the bed
+2 x 4’ drawers on heavy industrial locking sliders tucked under the bed

-Birch headboard with multiple cubby sections and shelves, two enclosed with locking doors
+Birch headboard with multiple cubby sections and shelves, plus two enclosures with doors

-The tank that holds the fluid for the windshield wipers is cracked.
+Washer fluid reservoir is cracked.
+This plastic tank was cracked when I bought the bus.
 I still have it so you can use it to source a new one.

 We added an external storage compartment for propane tanks, hot water heater, and diesel heater.
-It was salvaged off another school bus and is currently still yellow.
-I want to paint it with the same cream-colored Rustoleum as the rest of the bus before it sells.
+It was salvaged off another school bus and is still yellow.
+The cream Rustoleum used on the exterior of the bus is a standard color, i.e. very easy to find to paint the compartment door to match.